jlquinn/xbows-driver/doc/spec.md

 F6 appears to enable different flashlight patterns that emanate out from whatever key is pressed.
 I haven't yet found a way to program these effectively.

+More on reset

+There is a sequence of programming different layers.
+We have:

+0109		kbd attn
+210104		layer 1 section 4 (no content follows)
+210105		layer 1 section 5 (no content follows)
+210106		layer 1 section 6
+2701		layer 1 lighting followed by 9 patterns (lighting and flashlight?)
+0c
+1a01		one round driver lighting
+1a0201		end of driver lighting
+0109		kbd attn
+210201		layer 2 section 1
+2202		layer 2 kmap
+210204		layer 2 section 4 (no content)
+210205		layer 2 section 5
+2602		default setup
+210206		layer 2 section 6
+2702		layer 2 lighting
+0b02		finish layer 2
+0c
+0109
+210301
+2203
+210304
+210305
+2603		default
+210306
+2703		layer 3 lighting
+0b03		finish layer 3
+0c
+0109
+210401
+2204
+210404
+210405
+2604
+210406
+2704
+0b04
+0c
+0b05
+0109
+1601
+1603		driver flashlight?
+1701
+1a01		driver lighting loop
+0c
+0b02		switch to layer 2 (manually from windows driver)

+Q: does 210101 allow changing base keymap?
+Q: does 210105 allow changing base flashlight setups?
+Q: can we change poweron lighting?

+If this is long, it hangs the whole computer waiting for xbows animation before releasing lockscreen.
+Somewhat annoying.
+It would be good to alter this.

 # Device info